-This course offering is in progress.
+This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.

-Design and evaluate outdoor barriers for noise mitigation.
+Design and evaluate outdoor barriers for noise mitigation

-Design building envelope to meet outdoor-to-indoor sound isolation requirements.
+Design building envelope to meet outdoor-to-indoor sound isolation requirements;

 Specify absorption materials for noise control in industrial and performance rooms.